 The core creative staff consist of Wendy Neale and Craig Hobern, who are joined by a diverse range of designers and practitioners for different projects.

 Wendy is the Director of Fab Lab Wgtn.
 She focuses on developing resilience, reciprocity and connections between diverse communities on a local and global level.
 With a digital and traditional craft-based design practice, Wendy designs and creates meaningful objects from salvaged materials and obsolete furniture.

 Craig is a digital media designer with a background in embedded electronics.
 He is passionate about interactive and mixed media works, open source design projects and about collaborating with others on new adventures with digital and CNC processes.

 We believe that resilience is essential in these exponentially changing times, and that it is built through hands-on learning in global open design ecosystems.

 We are striving towards adaptability through economic, environmental and technological changes.
 We are inquisitive and love exploring ways to become more open, self-sustaining and circular in our workflows and processes.

-What does hands-on learning mean to us?
+What does hands-on experimentation mean to us?

 Why is lifelong learning important?